-This free kids math game makes practicing math drills a whole lot more fun and should be a good motivator towards increasing math fact fluency in the areas of addition and multiplication.
+This free math Education app makes practicing math drills a whole lot more fun than non-game standard math drills, and should be a great motivator towards increasing math fact fluency in the areas of addition and multiplication.

 If you think Sushi Monster would be a great app to help your child improve his or her addition and multiplication skills, you can download this iOS Universal app now using the iTunes App Store link below.

 And if you’re looking for another fun kids’ game for learning basic math facts, be sure to check out Monkey Math – Jetpack Adventure.
 This Education app is best suited for kids 6-8 years old and focuses on addition, subtraction, multiplication and division skills.